Electrical Project Engineer Visa Sponsorship Jobs in Illinois

 Which companies sponsor visas for electrical project engineers in Illinois?

 Large engineering and utility firms are the most consistent sponsors for electrical project engineers in Illinois.
-Exelon and its subsidiary Commonwealth Edison regularly sponsor H-1B workers in power and grid engineering roles.
+Exelon and its subsidiary Commonwealth Edison regularly sponsor H-1B visa workers in power and grid engineering roles.
 Engineering consultancies like AECOM, Burns & McDonnell, and Sargent & Lundy also have documented sponsorship histories for project engineering positions.
 Smaller electrical contractors are less likely to sponsor, so targeting large infrastructure and utility employers improves your odds.

 Which visa types are most common for electrical project engineer roles in Illinois?